HSF/hsf.github.io/jekyll-beginners.md

 * `/images/file` is the path to the image file, relative to the top directory of the web site.
 Images are typically in `/images` directory.
-* `{...}` are optional rendering instructions, using CSS attributes. `height` and `width` are used to define the size of the rendered image (whatever is its orignal size), `px` meaning the unit is pixel. `.centered-image` is a CSS class that allows to center horizontally the image (everything starting with a `.` is interpreted as a CSS class, typically defined into `css/hsf.css`).
+* `{...}` are optional rendering instructions, using CSS attributes. `height` and `width` are used to define the size of the rendered image (whatever is its original size), `px` meaning the unit is pixel. `.centered-image` is a CSS class that allows to center horizontally the image (everything starting with a `.` is interpreted as a CSS class, typically defined into `css/hsf.css`).